 The best advice I’ve ever heard is that grocery shopping should involve only shopping the “periphery” of the store.
 This behavior allows you to maximize on fresh fruits, vegetables, and lean meats while keeping you away from boxed foods.
 Consume a wide variety of brightly colored fruits and vegetables.
 This variety will increase your consumption of vital nutrients like vitamins C and E, beta-carotene, and zinc.

 Reduce intake of sugars, refined sugars, and starches

 Sugar, better known as carbohydrates, is essential for the body.
 It provides energy for everything from muscle movements to brain activity.
 However, many of us consume too much sugar.
-High levels of sugar are linked to a variety of severe conditions ranging from diabetes and obesity to heart disease and early death.2 High levels of sugar drive up the body’s inflammatory levels.
+High levels of sugar have direct links to a variety of severe conditions ranging from diabetes and obesity to heart disease and early death.2 High levels of sugar drive up the body’s inflammatory levels.
 With that “danger siren” constantly wailing, it’s difficult for our defenses to combat an actual intruder when it enters the body.
 The goal is to limit the intake of these sugars.

 - Simple Sugars: candy, honey, sports drinks, sodas

 - Refined Sugars: flour, breads, pasta, rice

 Of the three categories of sugar listed above, Cellulose, better known as fiber, cannot be digested by the human body.
 This means these vegetables have minimal effect on blood glucose levels and are the ideal form of carbohydrates for consumption.
 We should attempt to consume simple and refined sugars more sparingly.